$4 and 15 Minute Baked Salmon or Trout!

 Salmon just sounds intimidating.
-It’s often only eaten for special occasions.
+Maybe that’s why it’s usually only eaten for special occasions.
 Let’s change that.
-For less than $5 plate, time to add a headliner to your weekly menu and increase your Omega 3 intake!
+For less than $5 plate, time to add this baked salmon or trout headliner to your weekly menu and increase your Omega 3 intake!

 - Baking sheet lined with aluminum foil